-The ancient walled city dates back to the 14th century.
+The whitewashed walls of the Medina rise like ghosts above the harbor, whispering secrets in Arabic, French and the slow drawl of fading Spanish colonialists.
 The Petit Socco is the old heart of Tangier.
 Even the Romans had their forum here and all who goes to Tangier will pass through sooner or later.

-Today there is not much to do at Petit Socco except to have a tea at Café Tingis with a bunch of expats (nicknamed Tangerines).
-I remember watching Michael Palin’s series “Sahara” many years ago, when he passed the square in 2002 and had a stop at Café Tingis.
+Today there is not much to do at Petit Socco except to join the expats at Café Tingis, sipping mint tea so sweet your bloodstream will rumble.
+I remember watching Michael Palin’s series Sahara many years ago, where he passed the square in 2002 and had a stop at Café Tingis.
 Anthony Bourdain did the same in 2013.
 And now I’m here.

 “Tangier is a foreign land if ever there was one, and the true spirit of it can never be found in any book save The Arabian Nights.
 Here is a packed and jammed city enclosed in a massive stone wall which is more than a thousand years old.
 All the houses nearly are one-and two-story, made of thick walls of stone, plastered outside, square as a dry-goods box, flat as a floor on top, no cornices, whitewashed all over — a crowded city of snowy tombs!”